The Basics of No-Fault

 What About Wage Loss?

-Wage loss and replacement services are slightly more complicated.
-To get your wage loss paid, you to need to show that you missed work due to your injury.
-Not having transportation to get to and from work does not qualify you for wage loss benefits.
-Your doctor needs to give you work restrictions taking you off work, and your employer needs to provide verification that you missed time.
+Wage loss and replacement service benefits are more complex.
+To receive wage loss payments, you must show that you missed work due to your injury.
+Merely lacking transportation does not qualify—you’ll need a doctor’s note taking you off work and verification from your employer confirming missed time.

 Will My Insurance Rates Go Up?